pedrorj2/Telegram/README.md

 > This `README.md` is made for those who are not even familiar with `Python`, so they can set up their bot by themselves.

 > [!CAUTION]
-> This `test-bdd-metrcs` branch is for internal test with the new metrics functions.
+> This `test-bdd-metrics` branch is for internal test with the new metrics functions.

 ### <ins>Documentation</ins>